Mazda MX-5 (NC): Special editions (2005—2008)

 Named after the Niseko Mt.
 Resort Grand Hirafu, the Europe-exclusive MX-5 Niseko was offered in either the 1.8-liter soft-top or 2.0-liter PRHT, with the 5-speed manual being the only available transmission.
 Color choices consisted of Icy Blue and Sunlight Silver; German units were available in five colors.
-Special interior features included Niseko badges on the front fenders, color-coded roll bar trim, Niseko branded floor mats, and similar add-ons used in the 2008 Special Edition model.
+The interior had Niseko badges on the front fenders, color-coded roll bar trim, Niseko branded floor mats, and similar add-ons used in the 2008 Special Edition model.
 The MX-5 Niseko was limited to 800 units in the UK; 240 for the soft-top and 560 for the PRHT.